wentin/underlineJS/README.md

 `A javascript library that sets out to do one simple job: draw the most perfect underline`

-######A pixel-perfect javascript library for drawing text underline, and maybe animate it, data-viz it, or more
+`A pixel-perfect javascript library for drawing text underline, or maybe even animate it, data-viz it, or more`

 The goal of this project is not to succeed, but fail.